-Willis J. Fowler Chairman Graham H. Atkinson Commissioner Ein A. Montgomers
+Willis J. Fowler Chairman

-Eric A. Montgomery Commissioner Angela R. Bryant Angela R. Bryant Commissioner
+Graham H. Atkinson Commissioner Eric A. Montgomery Commissioner Angela R. Bryant Commissioner angela R. Bayant

 Parole Eligibility Report

 Pursuant to G.S.
 143B-721.1 (a) and (b), the Post-Release Supervision and Parole Commission compared the amount of time Pre-Structured Sentencing cases had served with the amount of time they would have served under the Structured Sentencing Law.